-Inefficient buildings are often synonymous with energy poverty and social problems.
-This often means that people with low incomes have little control over their energy expenditure, causing a vicious circle of high energy bills, arrears and problems with wellbeing and health..
-Section 2.2.2 of the EU Guidance on Energy Poverty looks into these issues and provides a reading of relevant energy performance of building stock indicators across Member States, as well as discussing how they can shed light on the issue of energy poverty.
+Exchange of best practices and increase coordination of policy measures to support vulnerable and energy poor households between Member States, other involved stakeholders and the Commission are crucial to strengthen the efforts and commitments to deliver on a fair and just European Green Deal.
+The Commission has therefore announced in the recent Communication on Energy Prices45 the setting up of a new Energy Poverty and Vulnerable Consumers Coordination Group.
+The Energy Poverty and Vulnerable Consumers Coordination Group's overall mission shall be to provide the Commission and the Member States with the necessary policy expertise for initiatives aimed at supporting and protecting the most vulnerable consumers, while preserving and enhancing the well-functioning of the internal energy market.Inefficient buildings are often synonymous with energy poverty and social problems.
+This often means that people with low incomes have little control over their energy expenditure, causing a vicious circle of high energy bills, arrears and problems with wellbeing and health.
+Section 2.2.2 of the EU Guidance on Energy Poverty (accompanying Commission's Recommendation) looks into these issues and provides a reading of relevant energy performance of building stock indicators across Member States, as well as discussing how they can shed light on the issue of energy poverty46.

 Poorly performing buildings have high potential for improvement, but their renovation faces persistent barriers ranging from regulatory obstacles to structural factors.
-Addressing these barriers call for an integrated approach that also accounts for the social setting and affordability of housing.
+Addressing these barriers call for an integrated approach that also accounts for the energy poverty and affordability of housing.